-- pay up to £1,000 towards childcare with a registered childminder if you have a natural child, legally adopted child, child under legal guardianship or stepchild under 5 years old at the time of your diagnosis. - only pay the childcare benefit when we have received receipts or proof of payment from the registered childminder.
+- pay up to £1,000 towards childcare with a registered childminder if you have a natural child, legally adopted child, or stepchild under 5 years old at the time of your diagnosis. - only pay the childcare benefit when we have received receipts or proof of payment from the registered childminder.
 This benefit covers childcare that takes place in the 18 months following the life insured's diagnosis.